Single-photon emitters and spin-photon interfaces in silicon: Single emitters in nanophotonic structures

 Which of these charge noise sources is dominant remains an open question and will strongly depend on the device geometry and fabrication procedure~\cite{frueh_spectral_2026}.
 However, for all structures, some improvement may be expected by two approaches.
 First, surface passivation can stabilize the charge environment at the interfaces.
 It has been used in photovoltaics to reduce surface recombination and Auger effects \cite{aberle_surface_2000,bonilla_dielectric_2017}, in nanophotonic structures to smoothen the edges and reduce scattering loss \cite{borselli_measuring_2006,borselli_surface_2007}, and in photodetectors to suppress dark currents \cite{mayet_surface_2018,gherabli_role_2020}.
 Second, applying a strong bias field can deplete charge traps at both interfaces and in the bulk, thereby stabilizing the charge environment \cite{candido_suppression_2021, anderson_electrical_2019}.
-In silicon nanophotonics, controlled application of electric fields can be aided by localized doping, thus stabilizing the charge state of photon emitters and potentially their surroundings, and tuning their emission frequency~\cite{day_electrical_2024}.
+In silicon nanophotonics, controlled application of electric fields can be achieved in co-integrated diode structures formed by localized doping.
+This allows stabilizing the charge state of single-photon emitters and, potentially, their surroundings, and may be used to tune their emission frequency~\cite{day_electrical_2024}.

 Recent measurements on laser-induced dephasing have demonstrated that the resonant pulses used to optically excite the emitters lead to a reconfiguration of the charge environment and thus to instantaneous spectral diffusion~\cite{bowness_laser-induced_2025,zhang_laser-induced_2025, frueh_spectral_2026}.
 The exact sources and mechanisms need further investigation to improve the spectral stability.
 In the meantime, the implementation of a resonance-check pulse, as originally used with color centers in diamond~\cite{ruf_quantum_2021}, can be employed to mitigate the detrimental impact of laser-induced spectral diffusion on long timescales.
 Alternatively, a Fourier-limited SD linewidth may be achieved by increasing the Purcell factor; the required improvement factor is $\sim 10$ in Er:Si, and 100 to 1000 in color-center devices.
 With this, the strong temporal filtering required to achieve a high visibility in the first experiments on two-photon interference~\cite{komza_indistinguishable_2024, photonic_inc_distributed_2024} may not be required in the future, paving the way for distributed quantum information processing at high rates and high fidelity.